kookmin-sw/capstone-2025-13/API.md

 Create new record

 - Description

-Create a new record with rate and data
+        Create a new record with rate and data.
+        AccessToken is required for all of this part of endpoints on Authorization header.

 #### RequestBody